DataDog/system-tests/scenarios/perfs/README.md

 2. Get the `main.py` script
    1. modify `WEBLOG_URL` to point to your app
    2. modify `LOG_FOLDER` to save your results to the good location
+3. Even if the WAff should run also on 404, you may want to modify `TESTED_PATHS`
-3. Set two env var:
+4. Set two env var:
     1. `SYSTEM_TESTS_LIBRARY` to whatever you want (usually your lang name)
     2. `DD_APPSEC_ENABLED` to `true` if you app is running with appsec, `false` otherwise